RebeccaSchmelzer/Practice/golang-tutorial-for-beginners/notes.md

     - docker and kubernetes
 - can be built very fast - uses fewer CPU and RAM to work
 - compiles into a single binary - and use it across different OS

+## vars
+- like JS, vars can be changed but consts cannot